HarvestAPI/apify-linkedin-profile-search/README.md

 ## LinkedIn Profile Search Mass scraper

 Our powerful tool helps you search all LinkedIn Profiles and filter by companies, job titles, locations and more without compromising security or violating platform policies.

-Unlike other Actors scraping anonymous "LinkedIn member"s from search, this Actor can find and scrape nearly everyone on LinkedIn.
+This Actor can find and scrape nearly everyone on LinkedIn.

 ## How It Works